mlswg/mls-protocol/draft-barnes-mls-protocol.md

 There are four major operations in the lifecycle of a group:

-* Adding a member, initiated by a current member
+* Adding a member, initiated by a current member;
-* Adding a member, initiated by the new member
+* Adding a member, initiated by the new member;
-* Key update
+* Updating the lead secret of a member;
-* Removal of a member
+* Removing a member.

 Before the initialization of a group, participants publish UserInitKey objects to a directory provided to the Messaging Service.